 - Drosera – another deep cough that is characterised by its barking hack.
 The coughs can come in spasms, sometimes until you retch or are sick.
 Often this cough will be at its worst at night, as soon as your head hits the pillow.
 And it is the kind of cough that will keep everyone awake!

 - Ferrum-Phos – this can be helpful as a general support remedy throughout or after the worst of the symptoms have passed.
-I think of it as a tonic to help up pick up again.
+I also think of it as a tonic to help up pick up again afterwards.

 - Hepar-Sulph – a very useful remedy to have to hand where there is an incredibly sore throat.
 Some people say it feels like a splintering and sharp pain.
 You will feel poorly, fed up, and sensitive to every little thing.